cksoftwaretech/wangfuk/EVIDENCE.md

 **🚨 Significance:**

-On July 19, 2024, facing a statutory petition from >5% of owners to convene an EGM to overthrow the MC, Chairman **Tang Kwok-kuen** (鄧國權) issued a "Survey" (Annex 3).
+On July 22, 2024, facing a statutory petition from >5% of owners to convene an EGM to overthrow the MC, Chairman **Tang Kwok-kuen** (鄧國權) issued a "Survey".
 Analysis reveals this document was not a tool for verification, but a **precision-engineered instrument of intimidation**.

 **1. The "Guilt Trap" (Question C):**
 The survey forced owners to accept a false premise: that exercising their rights would incur legal costs.